iLawFD/simple-data-science-projects/README.md

 # simple-data-science-projects
-Simple Data science projects in python using pandas & numpy
+In this rep i will upload Simple Data science projects in python using pandas & numpy in order to enhace my skills for the data prepretion phae, which is the most important phase in the data science cycle.